What to do if your child gets swimmer’s ear

 No matter how itchy or irritating the infection becomes, encourage your child to keep their fingers away from the ear.
 Removing any visible discharge or debris can lead to further trauma.

-Plus, while your child might want to get right back into the water, they should avoid swimming until symptoms subside since continued swimming can slow recovery.
+Plus, while your child might want to get right back into the water, they should avoid swimming until the symptoms subside, as continued swimming can slow their recovery.

 When should we visit urgent care?

-A more severe swimmer’s ear infection that doesn’t improve with at-home treatment may require a visit to the doctor.
+A swimmer’s ear infection that results in prolonged pain, discharge, or swelling may require a visit to the doctor.

-“It’s easy for a Urgent Care provider to diagnose otitis externa by taking a brief history and performing a limited physical exam that involves looking inside your child’s ear to determine if the infection is internal or external to the eardrum,” Dr. Molstrom explains.
+A provider can easily diagnose otitis externa by taking a brief history and conducting a simple physical exam, which includes examining your child’s ear to determine whether the infection is internal or external to the eardrum.

 Depending on what is found, the doctor may recommend a prescription for an antibiotic ear drop.
-The insertion of an ear wick may be needed for more severe cases of otitis externa where the canal demonstrates significant swelling, to allow adequate penetration of antibiotic drops.
-If your child suffers from reoccurring infections, their doctor might also refer you to an otolaryngologist (ear, nose and throat specialist) for further examination.
+Insertion of an ear wick may be needed for more severe cases of otitis externa, where the canal shows significant swelling, to allow adequate penetration of antibiotic drops.
+If your child suffers from recurring infections, their doctor may also refer you to an otolaryngologist (ear, nose, and throat specialist) for further examination.

 Knowing how painful a swimmer’s ear can be, parents often ask how they can prevent an earache caused by water in the first place.